calebhyun/pickleball-point-analysis/README.md

 This is a binary classification problem, and we are going to utilize the accuracy score to determine how effective our model was.
 Accuracy will let us understand how accurate our predictions were to the actual result of the point over the span of all of our points.

+On top of this, since we would like to determine what factors make up a winning point, we excluded any row that has an ending classified as an **'Unforced Error'**.
+This allows us to get more accurate data for a winning point with either a forced error, winner, or other, not a classified mistake by a player.

 ## Baseline Model